The Langton Extended Curriculum

-After signing a confidentiality agreement, students work with industry to analyse the chemical make-up of perfume and effect that smells have on humans.
+After signing a confidentiality agreement, students work with industry experts to analyse the chemical make-up of perfume and effect that smells have on humans.

-Students use a particle detector from CERN to carry out autonomous research including the angle at which the sensor affects the number of muons detected or, more recently, the awarding winning research conducted in to the radioactive properties of tea.
+Students use a particle detector from CERN to carry out autonomous research including the angle at which the sensor affects the number of muons detected or, more recently, the awarding winning research conducted into the radioactive properties of tea.

 Working with lecturers that teach stand-up comedy at UKC, students work to obtain a platform to deliver their own material and investigate the ways in which comedy can empower young people; giving them a voice, defusing tension and stress, creating friendships and connections.

 The Philosophy Project @ SLGGS has been designed to introduce you to some of the most influential thinkers of our modern world and to engage with life's 'big questions'.
 Philosophy can be defined as 'the study of the ultimate nature of existence, reality, knowledge and goodness, as discoverable by human reasoning.'
 (Penguin English Dictionary).
 In the Philosophy Project you will be challenged to explore your own morality and understanding of the nature of knowledge and existence.